 When not making art, I work!

-Most of my experiences and with Microsoft corporation here in the NW.
-For example Microsoft.com is one of the 20 largest most used corporate websites worldwide and I worked as a Brand and Global Readiness Manger for MSCom International for many years with amazing globally distributed teams.
+Most of my experiences has been with Microsoft corporation in the NW.
+For example Microsoft.com is one of the 20 largest, most used corporate websites worldwide.
+I worked as a Brand and Global Readiness Manger for MSCom International for many years with amazing globally distributed teams.
 My role allowed me to collaborate, train and lead dozens of teams to create content that adhered to brand and corporate communication policy allowing publication on Microsoft’s homepage.